Marine Veterinary Medicine

 Questions?
 Contact us at info@marvet.org

-The MARVET Cayman externship is an introductory workshop in marine animal medicine designed for students who wish to explore career possibilities in clinical and conservation medicine through an interactive learning format that provides a broad overview of the conservation medicine field.
+The MARVET Roatán externship is an introductory workshop in dolphin medicine and coral reef ecology designed for students who wish to explore career possibilities in clinical and conservation medicine through an interactive learning format that provides a broad introduction to dolphin medicine, ocean health and conservation.

 Read More About Participant Requirements